BT20-code/H-M-2020-Dashboard/README.md

 **Dataset:** H&M Personalized Fashion Recommendations **Source:** Kaggle

 The project uses H&M's public retail dataset containing 31+ million customer transactions along with product metadata.
-Only the **Transactions** and **Articles** datasets were used for analysis — Python was used to merge and preprocess the data into a centralized `FactSales` table supported by multiple dimension tables following a Star Schema design.
+Only the **Transactions** and **Articles** datasets were used for analysis — Python (with AI-assisted coding) was used to merge and preprocess the data into a centralized `FactSales` table supported by multiple dimension tables following a Star Schema design.

 ## 🏗 Data Model